fjcappello/kopiluwak/src/README.md

 Additionally, there is a footer on each page that contains information about the developer of the website.

 The entire website has been built using HTML and CSS to establish an visually appealing and informative online presence for the café.
-In addition, JavaScript scripts have been added to enable the functionality of the contact form and order buttons.
+In addition, JavaScript scripts have been added to enable the functionality of the contact form, order buttons and the menu render from a JSON file.

 ## Estructura de carpetas / Markdown Structure